casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 ## Calling Contracts with Session Arguments {#calling-contracts-with-session-args}

-You may need to pass in information using session arguments when calling contract entry points.
-The `put-deploy` allows you to do this with the `--session-arg` option:
+When calling contract entry points, you may need to pass in information using session arguments.
+The `put-deploy` command allows you to do this with the `--session-arg` option:

 ```rust
 casper-client put-deploy \